National RSV vaccination programme announced

 These vaccination programmes will save lives and significantly reduce the burden on the NHS during the challenging winter months.

-Steve Russell, NHS national director for vaccinations and screening, said:
+Steve Russell, NHS National Director for Vaccinations and Screening, said:

-RSV is a very serious illness, infecting up to 90% of children by the age of two and causing thousands of babies and older people to spend time in hospital over winter – so this rollout is a huge step forward and will undoubtedly save the lives of many of those most at risk.
+RSV is a very serious illness, infecting up to 90% of children by the age of 2 and causing thousands of babies and older people to spend time in hospital over winter - so this rollout is a huge step forward and will undoubtedly save the lives of many of those most at risk.

 We strongly encourage those aged 75 to 79 to come forward for their vaccine when they are invited from September and for women who are 28 or more weeks pregnant to speak to their maternity service or GP surgery to ensure their baby is protected.

-Professor Jenny Harries, UKHSA Chief Executive, said:
+Professor Jenny Harries, UK Health Security Agency (UKHSA) Chief Executive, said:

 This new vaccine offers huge opportunities to prevent severe illness in those most vulnerable to RSV, helping to protect lives and ease winter pressures for the NHS.
 UKHSA has provided critical scientific information to evidence the benefits of a national RSV immunisation programme and so the rollout of the vaccine is a truly positive moment for the public’s health.

-Having successfully procured an effective vaccine and designed a programme to protect both babies and older people, we are already working rapidly with our NHS and Local Authority colleagues to be ready to provide vaccinations from September – please do come forward if you are eligible.
+Having successfully procured an effective vaccine and designed a programme to protect both babies and older people, we are already working rapidly with our NHS and local authority colleagues to be ready to provide vaccinations from September - please do come forward if you are eligible.

 The vaccine has been developed and produced by Pfizer.
-The programme follows the advice from the independent Joint Committee on Vaccination and Immunisation (JCVI) published in September 2023.
+The programme follows the advice from the independent JCVI published in September 2023.

-1. About RSV: RSV is a major cause of respiratory illness, particularly dangerous for infants and the elderly.
+RSV is a major cause of respiratory illness, particularly dangerous for infants and the elderly.
 The virus can lead to bronchiolitis and pneumonia, requiring hospitalisation and intensive care in severe cases.
 The new vaccination programme is a proactive measure to mitigate these risks and enhance public health.